Boussau/boussau.github.io/tutorials/TP1_JukesCantorHumanChimp/index.md

 ---
-title: TP2 Implementing Bayesian inference with RevBayes
+title: TP1 Implementing Bayesian inference with RevBayes
 subtitle: Inferring the divergence time between Human and Chimpanzee
 authors:  Nicolas Lartillot
 level: 2
 order: 0.2
 index: true
 prerequisites:
-- TP1_simulatingDNAEvolution
 redirect: true
 ---

-In this tutorial, we will conduct our first Bayesian analysis with RevBayes.
-Our aim will be to infer the divergence time between Humans and Chimpanzees.
-To do this, we will come back to the simulation model that was developed in the previous tutorial.
-This simulation model was taking the branch length and the substitution rate as the input, and was giving as an output the number of substitution events, or the number of differences between two taxa in their nucleotide sequences.

-Here, we consider the problem in the other direction: we have empirical data, in the form of a sequence alignment between two species (Human and Chimp).
+In this tutorial, we will first do simulations, and then conduct our first Bayesian analysis, using RevBayes.
+We have empirical data, in the form of a sequence alignment between two species (Human and Chimp).
 We can count the number of differences between the sequences of these two species.
 We also have some knowledge about the mutation rate in apes.
 Based on these data, we would like to infer the divergence time between Human and Chimp.

 The data
 ===============